Robin Sloan

 Alternatively, here’s Suzanne Ciani operating a huge Moog system—very similar to Maisie’s synthesizer, both sonically and ergonomically.

-This is an archived edition of Robin’s newsletter.
+I’m Robin Sloan, a fiction writer with wide-ranging interests, which I capture here in my newsletter.
+This is an archived edition, originally transmitted in February 2023.
 You can sign up to receive future editions using the form at the bottom of the page.

 This will be a short edition.
 I just devoted all of January to a big revision of my new novel.
 It was a ton of work, a great success — and I think I might be, for the moment … out of words!